-While the class C notes have sufficient credit enhancement to withstand higher defaults, they are not able to pass the sovereign default stress test in our RAS criteria.
-In accordance with our RAS criteria, this would imply that the class C notes may not be rated any higher than the long-term sovereign rating on Spain.
-Taking into account the results of our credit and cash flow analysis and the application of these criteria, we have affirmed our 'BBB+ (sf)' rating on the class C notes.
+While the class B notes have sufficient credit enhancement to withstand higher defaults, they are not able to pass the sovereign default stress test in our RAS criteria.
+In accordance with our RAS criteria, this would imply that the class B notes may not be rated any higher than the long-term sovereign rating on Spain.
+Taking this and the results of our credit and cash flow analysis into account, we have raised our rating on the class B notes to 'BBB+ (sf)' from 'BBB- (sf)'.